kippjohnson/interfile/README.md

 ## Getting Started

-After installation, please the vignette for an example.
-Please see install the package using devtools::install_github() or install from CRAN.
+After installation, please see the [vignette](https://github.com/kippjohnson/interfile/blob/master/vignettes/introduction.Rmd) for a short example.
+Please see install the package using devtools::install_github("kippjohnson/interfile").

 ## Feature requests

-Feature requests are welcome if you need to read interfiles.
-I have implemented a minimal subset of the interfile specification, which works for me but might not work for you.
-If you need help, just ask.
+Feature requests are welcome if you need to read interfiles into R.

+Currently, I have implemented a minimal subset of the interfile specification, which works for me but might not work for you.
+If you need more, just ask me.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details